 If your tests place you right on the cusp of full-blown ketosis, consider reaching for an exogenous ketone drink vs. a supplement to get you into ketosis faster.
 These can be an extremely useful tool for getting back into ketosis even faster and can help stave off hunger to keep your fast going.

 How to Avoid Keto Flu and Other Negative Symptoms

 A rapid transition into ketosis can bring about some pretty undesirable side effects if you aren’t careful.
 That’s because depleting glycogen can cause headaches, foggy brain, fatigue, irritability, nausea, difficulty sleeping, and constipation.

 This response to entering ketosis has become widely known as “keto flu” and occurs as the body adjusts to the sudden lack of carbohydrates.
 Here, your body is simply learning how to make the metabolic switch from using glucose to instead using ketones.

 This sudden elimination or reduction can lead to adverse reactions, but staying hydrated and replenishing crucial electrolytes like sodium, potassium, and magnesium can help keep Keto Flu and other negative symptoms at bay.

-Taking advantage of exogenous ketones also helps prevent Keto Flu even more than traditional ketosis methods.
+Taking advantage of exogenous ketones allows you to enter ketosis faster, while also preventing Keto Flu even more than traditional ketosis methods.
 By flooding the body with supplemental ketones, individuals gain an alternative and potent energy source despite depleting glycogen levels.

 Kenetik offers premium ketone drinks that help individuals reach ketosis quickly while avoiding negative side effects.
 Check out our refreshing Ketone Drinks today!